-The first time a user wants to login, they need to do following steps:
+The first time a user wants to login after MFA is enabled, they need to do following steps only once:

-- 1. Download an application supporting counter based one-time password generation (typically on their smartphone). - a. iOS and Android: Google Authenticator (iOS/Android) - b.
-Windows Phone: Auth7 - 2.
+- 1. Download an authenticator app (typically on their smartphone) supporting the chosen MFA authentication method. - 2.
 After providing credentials on the Awingu login page, the user will be forwarded to a page showing a QR code and a secret. - 3.
 The user scans the QR code with their phone (or enters the secret manually). - 4.
 The first token is generated in the app.
 The user enters that token to proceed.

-Every next time the user logs in, they only need to provide their token.
+Next time the user logs in, they will only need to provide their regular credentials and their token.